notkirb/Scratch-BeepBox/README.md

 ### PenguinMod

 > [!NOTE]
-> This plugin does not yet have support for PenguinMod.
+> This extension does not yet have support for PenguinMod.

 PenguinMod, despite it being a fork of Turbowarp, allows unsandboxed custom extensions without restriction.